-The 5 Signs Someone You Know Is Struggling With Alcoholism
+The 5 Signs Someone You Know Is Currently Struggling With Alcoholism

 It should be noted that while the following signs are common indicators someone is struggling with alcohol addiction, there are other indicators as well.
 If you are unsure your friend or loved one is suffering from an addiction to alcohol, and want a second opinion, please reach out to a medical professional, addiction specialist or your local addiction treatment center that specializes in alcohol addiction treatment.